TekGeek2003/Pokemon-Trading-Card-Memory-Game/README.md

 # Pokemon-Trading-Card-Memory-Game
-This is my first game written in Java.
-It's a memory game with Pokémon Trading cards
+Get ready to catch em all.
+This is a Pokémon Trading Card Memory game that I made with the Java Programming language.

+Flip over two cards and hope that you get a match.
+Match all the cards!